presstab/based_catchers/Story of BC.md

 SCENE

 "Hi!
-I'm Skanda, the leader of the BASEDcatchers, we are so glad to have you training with our fleet!
-We have created the BASEDscope, it took so many years for us to develop, but we it is finally ready to look through, you want to try?" - Skanda
+I'm Skanda, the leader of the Based Catchers, we are so glad to have you training with our fleet!
+We have created the BASEDscope, it took so many years for us to develop, but we think it is finally ready to look through, you want to try?" - Skanda

  -- User character is able to walk up to telescope and look through, as it looks through, a scene is played showing through the galaxy...the user can select different items:

- BASEDfuel: user clicks on this and reads a description of what BASEDfuel is:
+ Based fuel: user clicks on this and reads a description of what Based fuel is:
   "BASEDfuel is required for BASEDcatchers to complete any trading within their universe.
 They claim raw fuel from space debris and convert it to BASEDfuel, giving it a stable value that allows BASEDcatchers to gain certain items that they find valuable.
 This fuel can also be used to power varios vessels and ships."

  Various floating metal: user clicks on this and reads a description of what BASEDmetal is: